Can I clear native vegetation for ecological restoration?

 Prepare a Management Plan that addresses the criteria in the NVC’s Guidelines for the ecological restoration and management of vegetation and/or the NVC's Guideline for clearance associated with ecological prescribed burning.
-Contact DEWNR staff if you need help you prepare your plan, or consider engaging an Accredited Consultant for specialist advice.
+Contact the Native Vegetation Branch if you need help to prepare your plan, or consider engaging an Accredited Consultant for specialist advice.

 Submit the following to the NVC: